Texas Tech University

 a.
 Consultant – An individual or firm that provides consulting services to an institution and does not involve the traditional relationship of employer and employee (Texas Government Code § 2254.021(3)).
 A consultant does not include the federal government, a state agency, or a state governmental entity.
 Consultants often rely on their outsider’s perspective to provide objective recommendations.
 They generally bring formal frameworks or methodologies to identify problems or suggest more effective or efficient operations by evaluating core areas, recommending best practices, reviewing techniques, guiding technology adoption and implementation, developing strategies, and pursuing opportunities for improvement.
 Deliverables are often in the form of recommendations.

 b.
-Consulting Services – The services of studying and advising an institution per Texas Government Code § 2254.021.
-Consulting services must comply with the TTU System Board of Regents Chapter 07, Regents' Rules.
+Consulting Services – The service of studying and advising a state agency under a contract that does not involve the traditional relationship of employer and employee.
+Consulting services must comply with the TTU System Board of Regents Chapter 07, Regents’ Rules and Texas Government Code § 2254.021.

 c.
 Contract Administrator – The Contract Administrator (CA) is the department-level individual responsible for adherence to all provisions contained within a contract and for managing the performance of a contract.
 The CA is a customer of the procurement process and is typically a stakeholder within the department responsible for ensuring the contracted goods or services comply with the contract and/or purchase order.
 The CA will be responsible for the proper implementation of all contract specifications and contract requirements.
 Ideally, the CA will be named prior to the beginning of the procurement process and be involved in defining the scope of work.

 d.
-Contractor – An entity or individual that has a contract to provide goods or services to the system or any component institution.
+Contractor – An entity or individual contracted to provide goods or services to the System or any component institution.

 e.
-Major Consulting Services Contract – A consulting services contract for which it is reasonably foreseeable that the value of the contract will exceed $100,000 and that modifications will increase the consideration (Regents' Rules 07.12.3.e).
+Major Consulting Services Contract – A consulting services contract for which it is reasonably foreseeable that the value of the contract will exceed $25,000 and that modifications will increase the consideration (Texas Government Code 2254.021 (2)).

-h.
+g.
 Professional Services – Services directly related to professional practices as defined by the Professional Services Procurement Act (Texas Government Code § 2254.002).
 These include services within the scope of the practice of accounting, architecture, landscape architecture, land surveying, medicine, optometry, professional engineering, real estate appraising, professional nursing, or forensic science.
 Services provided by professionals outside the scope of their profession (e.g., consulting services provided by accounting firms) are not considered professional services.
+See OP 72.20, Professional Services.

 2. Applicability